cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * collect_usage: binds a ConnectionUsage object to the connection to store metrics of connection usage (see later)

 * read_only: inhibit modify, delete, add and modifyDn (move) operations

+* lazy: when True connection will defer open and bind until another LDAP operation is requested

 With the connection you can perform all the standard LDAP operations: